DecisionsDev/decision-intelligence-mcp-server/README.md

 ## Getting started

-The MCP server can be easily ran with `npx` to expose the operations of the last deployed version of all decisions as MCP tools:
+The MCP server can be easily ran with `npx` to expose as MCP tools the operations of the last deployed version of all decision services:

 ```bash
 npx -y mcp-server <APIKEY> <DECISION_RUNTIME_BASEURL> <TRANSPORT>